basdereus/vaadin-examples/README.md

 - `BasicCustomFilterTableExample` : A Custom filter example resulting in a Textfield accepting a Regular Expression to filter a table (on one column) while typing.
 - `BasicLikeFilterTableExample` : A Textfield with a Like filter to filter a table (on one column) while typing a String or a wildcard of type "%".
 - `BasicGreaterAndLessFilterTableExample` : A Textfield with a Greater filter to filter a table (on one column) on an (column with an) integer value greater than the entered value.
 When no integer provided use a Less filter to empty the table.
+- `BasicBetweenFilterTableExample` : Two Textfields to filter a table (on one columns) using a Between filter to filter between two values while typing into the first Textfield.
+The second Textfield determines the second value in the range, but is unresponsive to typing as input for the filter.